 I received several awards, grants, and fellowships for my teaching, academic accomplishments, and commitments to community service.
 This list includes the Honoring our Professor’s Excellence Award, the Dr. Martin Luther King Jr. Scholarship, the Diversifying Faculty in Higher Education fellowship, the African Americans Studies Departmental Award, and the American Sociological Association/National Science Foundation's Fund for the Advancement of the Discipline Award.

+I decided to take more control of my life.
 Through the change in lifestyle that living abroad provided me, I discovered pathways to other forms of success.

 I am a passionate, creative, disciplined, and driven individual who wants to help you or your organization achieve maximum results.